sauravbhat/personalAssistant/README.rst

 The lambda been wrapped around API gateway as an GET REST endpoint.
 The following curl request has been tested successfully -

 ::

 curl --location --request GET 'https://cder.execute-api.us-east-1.amazonaws.com/default/' \
 --header 'Accept: application/json' \
 --header 'Content-Type: application/json' \
---data '
-  "MLKey": "MLkey",
-  "question": "WHat is your passion?"
+--data '"MLKey": "MLkey","question": "WHat is your passion?"'
-'

 response -